 Aging and environmental factors (sun exposure, gravity, and smoking) all affect the face, resulting in wrinkling of the forehead, frown lines and increasing heaviness of the eyebrows.
-This drooping of the eyebrows often puts added weight on the eyelids adding to a more tired look to the eyes.
-A brow lift or forehead lift is a procedure that restores a more youthful, refreshed look to the area above the eyes by raising and repositioning a drooping brow.
+This drooping of the eyebrows often puts added weight on the eyelids, adding to a more tired look to the eyes.
+A brow lift or forehead lift is a procedure that our ophthalmologist, Dr. Syed Ahmad, performs to restore a more youthful, refreshed look to the area above the eyes by raising and repositioning a drooping brow.

 Surgery & Anesthesia

 This type of anesthesia entails an intravenous needle that is placed into one of the veins of the arm or hand.
 Relaxing medication is given to make the patient fall asleep.
 The amount of medication is adjusted as needed.
-After the patient is asleep, numbing medicine is placed in the skin of the area that is being operated on.
-During the procedure the patient is unaware of anything going on and cannot hear or feel anything, yet he or she is breathing normally.
+After the patient is asleep, numbing medicine is placed into the skin of the area that is being operated on.
+During the procedure, the patient is unaware of anything going on and cannot hear or feel anything even though he or she is breathing normally.

-Patients over age 60 and/or those with a current medical condition(s) are required to have a preoperative physical examination, blood work, and EKG performed by their primary physician before surgery for anesthesia safety.
+Patients over age 60 and those with a current medical condition(s) are required to have a preoperative physical examination, blood work, and EKG performed by their primary physician before surgery for the safe administration of anesthesia.

-If you are an out of town patient visiting our Plano Office, please do not hesitate to contact us to help arrange your travel plans.
+If you are an out-of-town patient visiting our eye care office in Plano, Texas, please do not hesitate to contact Texas Eye & Aesthetic Center at 972-519-9933 to help arrange your travel plans.